woman sleeping on a cloud

 A study done on ADHD and weighted vests showed that the vests helped participants pay better attention.
 It also helped them decrease their hyperactive movements.
 The vests help ADHD patients sit still and stay on task.
 Blankets may have similar benefits, especially when it comes to sleeping, which we already mentioned above.
 (8)

-Again, the blankets’ main use here is as a sleep aid and sleep disturbances are often associated with autism.
-While a 2014 study using weighted blankets found little improvement in sleep scores, the children and parents did find they like sleeping with weighted blankets better than without.
+Again, the blankets’ main use here is as a sleep aid, and sleep disturbances are often associated with autism.
+While a 2014 study using weighted blankets found little improvement in sleep scores, the children and parents did find they liked sleeping with weighted blankets better than without.
 (5) At this time there is no conclusive evidence that weighted blankets help with symptoms related to autism, however, the blankets are a low-risk option for those who want to try them.

 6. During Medical Procedures